 2013-Mar: Finalize certification package and submit to the Council for Responsible Sport.

-2013-Aug: Achieve certification status for Women on the Trails 5K Trail Race series events.
+2013-Jun: Achieve certification status for Women on the Trails Race Series events.
+Completed!

-2013-Nov: Kickoff Women on the Trails 5K Trail Race series as official Certified event series.
+2013-Nov: Kickoff Women on the Trails Race series as an officially Certified event series.

 We are a community of athletes and as such, we all can do our part to make a difference.
-Trailhead running is implementing the following areas for all 5K races and we need your help:
+Trailhead running is implementing the following areas for all the series races and we need your help:

 1. No Cups on the Course -